 J. Wang, C. G. Lee (2015) Multi-state Bayesian Control Chart Over a Finite Horizon, Operations Research, 63(4), 949-964

-J. Wang, B. J. Hanley**, N. E. Thompson**, Y. Gong*, D. P. Walsh**, Y. Huang**, C. Gonzalez-Crespo**, J. G. Booth, J. N. Caudell**, K. P. Hynes**, L. A. Miller**, and K. L. Schuler**, Strategic Planning of Surveillance and Prevention for Emerging Infectious Disease
+J. Wang, B. J. Hanley**, N. E. Thompson**, Y. Gong*, D. P. Walsh**, Y. Huang**, C. Gonzalez-Crespo**, J. G. Booth, J. N. Caudell**, L. A. Miller**, and K. L. Schuler**, Strategic Planning of Surveillance and Prevention for Emerging Infectious Disease (under revision at Proceedings of the National Academy of Sciences, PNAS)

 Optimizing Seasonal Biodiversity Surveys (with Yangyang Xie, Jeffrey Hanson**, Joseph Bennett**)